-To be eligible for this program, you must be enrolled as a declared chemistry major.
-In addition, you must have completed 88 quarter hours (16 quarter hours if you are a transfer student).
-Your overall GPA must be 3.000 or greater and you must take TCH320 for Experiential Learning.
+To be eligible for this program, you must be a declared chemistry major.
+In addition, you must have completed 88 quarter-hours (16 quarter-hours if you are a transfer student), your overall GPA must be 3.000 or greater, and you must take TCH320 for Experiential Learning credit.
 The following items must also be submitted to the Office of Graduate Admission:

-- Complete application - Completed School of Education supplemental application form (see http://education.depaul.edu) - Application fee (\$40.00) - Official transcripts from all college/universities - Two letters of recommendation (one from a faculty member in Chemistry) - Statement of purpose indicating professional development goals and related experiences (750 words)
+- Completed graduate program application - Completed College of Education supplemental application form available here - Application fee - Official transcripts from all college/universities - Two letters of recommendation (one from a faculty member in Chemistry) - Statement of purpose indicating professional development goals and related experiences (750 words)

-The application deadline is June 15th of your junior year
+The application deadline is June 15th of your junior year.